 Website - usskiandsnowboard.org is the best source of member information.
-There you will find contact information, criteria and advancement protocol on your sport as well as the latest in national news from your sport.
-You can also search the Knowledge Base at my.usskiandsnowboard.org/membership/start for answers to many of our member's most common questions.
+Here you will find contact information, criteria and advancement protocol on your sport as well as the latest in national news from your sport.
+You can also search the Knowledge Base at usskiandsnowboard.org/membership for answers to many of our member's most common questions.

-Competition Guide - This handbook is a guide for athletes, parents, coaches and officials that provides a roadmap to U.S. Ski & Snowboard programs.
-Here you can find information on rules and rankings for your sport.
+Competition Guide - This handbook is a guide for athletes, parents, coaches and officials that provides a roadmap to U.S. Ski & Snowboard programs, including information on rules and rankings for your sport.